skellis46/slipbox/improvisation and the threshold of the self.md

 > Performers are able to shift across a full register, from explicit conscious control to implicit pre-reflective consciousness and to spontaneous body-schematic processes, adjusting their attunement to changing conditions through improvisation.[@gallagher-2020-meshed p.5]
 - note that he is talking about skilled performance based on Christensen et al's work (re meshed architecture)

+In this chapter I use the word _dancing_ rather than improvising to describe the activity of the mover, noting the distinction made by the American dancer and improviser Lisa Nelson:

+> A lot of what people call improvising, I call 'dancing.'
+I wouldn't put it in the category of improvising.
+When I think about improvising, it's already another stage or another phase of a dancing urge, and it has to do with making something.

+– Lisa Nelson [in @despain-2014-landscape p.39]

+The period of studio-based research on which this writing is developed was called _Losing Oneself_, and in it authentic movement was practiced by experienced dance professionals Katye Coe and me.
+As each of us was dancing, we were not making something; we were dancing and being danced, and as we did this we passed backwards and forwards across what I am calling the threshold of the self.

 - analytic core
 - Analyse the threshold directly, with methods embedded.